remiteeple/your-first-minute-on-a-server/README.md

 ## iptables Intrusion Detection & Prevention (**PSAD**)

-[PSAD](https://cipherdyne.org/psad/) is an intrusion prevention tool similiar to **Fail2ban** however, while Fail2ban detects and blocks on a application level, **PSAD** blocks on an iptables level via log messages.
+[PSAD](https://cipherdyne.org/psad/) is an intrusion prevention tool similar to **Fail2ban** however, while Fail2ban detects and blocks on a application level, **PSAD** blocks on an iptables level via log messages.

 > "Fail2BAN scans log files of various applications such as apache, ssh or ftp and automatically bans IPs that show the malicious signs such as automated login attempts.
 PSAD on the other hand scans iptables and ip6tables log messages (typically /var/log/messages) to detect and optionally block scans and other types of suspect traffic such as DDoS or OS fingerprinting attempts.
 It's ok to use both programs at the same time because they operate on different level." - [FINESEC](https://serverfault.com/a/447604/289829)